Why and how is history preserved and passed down?

 What have our ancestors done to preserve history for us?
 What can be done in the present to continue the stewardship of our heritage for the benefit of future generations?

-The curriculum guide consists of 7 topics with 40 activities geared toward 4th - 6th grade students, although the lessons may be easily adapted for younger or older students, and even adults.
+The free curriculum guide consists of 7 topics with 40 activities geared toward 4th - 6th grade students, although the lessons may be easily adapted for younger or older students, and even adults.

 In a classroom setting, the curriculum may be used as a stand-alone unit, or the lessons may be used a-la-carte to supplement a standard social studies curriculum.
 Wisconsin educational standards are also included in the guide for your convenience.